-I have a toddler in my wife, and I do occasionally use recipes that call for wine to be cooked with the food.
+I have a toddler who loves to eat, and I do occasionally make recipes that call for wine to be cooked with the food.
 So I’ve wondered can toddlers eat food cooked in wine?

 Food that has been cooked with wine (or beer) for 90 minutes or more is perfectly safe to give to toddlers.
 Contrary to popular belief, all alcohol does not cook off when cooked and some methods leave up to 85% of the alcohol remaining.
-But avoid giving toddlers food cooked with liquor.
+But avoid giving young children food cooked with liquor.

 But there’s a great deal more to know about cooking with wine (or beer) and does the alcohol cook out.
 So we’ll explore if it cooks out and if so, how long and high of a temp that takes.

 That way, you can rest easy knowing your kids aren’t accidentally ingesting alcohol.